Punta Cana · Dominican Republic

 Use an Airalo eSIM for basic messaging, but a local Claro SIM is better if you need high data for navigation outside the resort.

-Aerial view of beautiful white sandy Caribbean beach with turquoise water and palm trees, Punta Cana, Dominican Republic
+Aerial view of a white sand beach lined with palm trees and turquoise water in Punta Cana, Dominican Republic

 Why you can trust this guide